-The Company retained a 3.0% NSR royalty (the "3.0% NSR Royalty") and continue to have access to the property for development and mining of its Basal Zone resources.
-The Company has also agreed to waive the 3.0% NSR Royalty for the third party for the first five years of commercial production and to grant the third party the option to pay the Company \$2.0 million within eight years of the transaction closing to extend the waiver of this royalty in perpetuity.
-The third party has the option to purchase the Company's option in the 2.5% NSR Royalty, provided that, upon exercising the option, it extinguishes this royalty.
+The Company retained a 3.0% NSR royalty (the "3.0% NSR Royalty") but agreed to waive this royalty for the first five years of commercial production and granted the third party the option to pay the Company \$2.0 million within eight years of the transaction closing to extend the waiver of this royalty in perpetuity.
+The third party also has the option to purchase the Company's option in the 2.5% NSR Royalty, provided that, upon exercising the option, it extinguishes this royalty.
 Avalon and the third party have formed a jointly-owned corporation to hold the exploration permits and related authorizations related to their projects and have also entered into a co-ownership agreement governing each party's activities and management at site.

-During the Year, the Company generated net management fees of \$5,122 (2020 - \$109,351) for services provided to the third party to manage its exploration activities on the property.
+During the Year, the Company generated net management fees of \$Nil (2021 - \$5,122) for services provided to the third party to manage its exploration activities on the property.

-At August 31, 2021, the amount of the net assets of the Company is more than its market capitalization, IAS 36 - Impairment of Assets considers that an indicator of impairment is present based on external sources of information.
-The Company completed an impairment test on the Nechalacho Project as at August 31, 2021 and determined that the Project was not impaired.
+At August 31, 2022, the amount of the net assets of the Company is more than its market capitalization, IAS 36 - Impairment of Assets considers that an indicator of impairment is present based on external sources of information.
+The Company completed an impairment test on the Nechalacho Project as at August 31, 2022 and determined that the Project was not impaired.
 The main assumptions used to determine the recoverable amount related to Nechalacho were long-term commodity prices, changes in cost estimates, discount rates, foreign exchange rates and years to commencement of production.

-- b) Depreciation of \$74,123 (2020 \$121,093) (net of \$121,965 (2020 \$74,997) in rent forgiveness under the Canada Emergency Commercial Rent Assistance and rent subsidy under the Canada Emergency Rent Subsidy programs) was recognized relating to the ROU asset during the Year, and the carrying balance of the ROU asset was \$653,631 as at August 31, 2021 (2020 \$849,720). - Depreciation expense for the years ended August 31, 2021 and 2020 consist of the following:
+- b) Depreciation of \$135,566 (2021 \$74,123) (net of \$60,523 (2021 \$121,965) in rent forgiveness and subsidy under various Canadian federal COVID-19 support programs) was recognized relating to the right of use ("ROU") asset during the Year, and the carrying balance of the ROU asset was \$457,542 as at August 31, 2022 (2021 \$653,631). - c) Depreciation expense for the years ended August 31, 2022 and 2021 consist of the following: